Benito Santiago Jr.

-Benito Santiago Jr. (born June 22, 1989) is a Puerto Rican professional basketball player for Cangrejeros de Santurce in the Baloncesto Superior Nacional (BSN).
+Benito Santiago Jr. (born June 22, 1989) is a Puerto Rican professional basketball player for Indios de Mayagüez of the Baloncesto Superior Nacional (BSN).
 He played college basketball for Cumberlands.
-He is a former baseball player, just like his father.
+He is a former baseball player just like his father, Benito Santiago.

 Personal life

 Santiago is the son of former Major League Baseball player Benito Santiago.

 Baseball career

 Santiago was selected in the 31st round of the 2010 Major League Baseball draft by the Chicago Cubs.